Goodness-stx/GreenCredit/README.md

 3. Check credit information including verification standard and methodology

 #### For Credit Retirement
-1. Use `retire-credits` to permanently remove credits from circulation
+1. Use `retire-credits` for single credit retirement
+2. Use `batch-retire-credits` for efficient bulk retirement (up to 20 credits)
-2. Maintain records for compliance and reporting purposes
+3. Maintain records for compliance and reporting purposes

 ## Verification Standards Integration